sumionochi/tambo-github/README.md

 ## 🎯 The Problem

-Every AI chat tool today has the same limitation: **the output is always text.**
+Every AI search and chat tool today — including Perplexity and ChatGPT — has the same core limitation: **the output is always text.**

-Ask ChatGPT to "compare React vs Vue on GitHub" and you get a wall of markdown.
-Ask it to "show my schedule" and you get a bullet list.
-Ask it to "research JavaScript frameworks" and you get... paragraphs.
+Ask “Compare React vs Vue on GitHub” and you get a markdown table.
+Ask “show my schedule” and you get a bullet list.
+Ask for in-depth analysis and you get… long paragraphs with citations.

-**Text is not how humans process information.** We need charts, cards, maps, timelines, grids — real UI.
+**Text is not how humans best consume information.** We need charts, cards, maps, timelines, interactive grids — real, dynamic UI.

 ## 💡 The Solution

-**Tambo Browser** is a Fully AI enhance Web Browser + Search Engine that uses [Tambo AI's](https://tambo.co) generative UI framework to render **real, interactive components directly in the chat stream.**
+**Tambo Browser** is a fully AI-enhanced search engine and conversational browser that uses [Tambo AI's](https://tambo.co) generative UI framework to render **real, interactive components directly in the chat stream**.

-When you ask "Compare React vs Vue vs Svelte on GitHub," you don't get text — you get a **live bar chart** that auto-fetches GitHub API data and renders stars, forks, and watchers side-by-side.
+When you ask "Compare React vs Vue vs Svelte on GitHub," you don’t get text — you get a **live bar chart** that auto-fetches GitHub API data and displays stars, forks, and watchers side-by-side.

-When you say "Bookmark these results to my Learning Resources collection," the AI calls a tool, writes to your database, and then renders your **actual Collections component** inline showing the saved items with clickable links.
+When you say "Bookmark these results to my Learning Resources collection," the AI calls a tool, saves to your database, and instantly renders your **actual Collections component** inline with clickable links.

-This is not a chatbot with a search bar.
-This is a **research operating system** where the AI orchestrates 10 workspace views, 7 AI tools, 13 generative components, and a multi-step workflow engine — all unified into a single conversational interface.
+This is not just another AI search engine.
+This is a **Tambo-enhanced Perplexity-style experience** where the AI goes beyond text answers and generates living, interactive UI — orchestrating workspace views, AI tools, generative components, and multi-step workflows — all within a single, seamless conversational interface.

 ```
 ┌─────────────────────────────────────────────────────────────────┐
 │                                                                 │
 │   You:  "Compare React vs Vue vs Svelte on GitHub"             │
 │                                                                 │
-│   AI:   I'll pull live GitHub metrics and chart them for you.  │
+│   AI:   Pulling live GitHub metrics and charting them.         │
 │                                                                 │
 │         ┌─────────────────────────────────────────────┐        │
 │         │  📊 GitHub Repository Comparison             │        │